 Create Personalized Offers

 Personalized offers drive more business because they make consumers feel special.
 They also instill a greater sense of urgency than a regular sale.
-Sixty-eight percent of consumers say they’re more likely to take advantage of a deal if it’s exclusive and not intended for everyone, so it’s important to capitalize on this trend.
+Sixty-eight percent of consumers say they’re more likely to take advantage of a deal if it’s exclusive and not intended for everyone, so it’s vital to capitalize on this trend.

 Implement a Tiered Loyalty Program

-Creating a tiered loyalty program can make your customers feel like they’re part of a special club.
+Creating a tiered loyalty program can make your customers feel like they’re part of a club.
 Although anyone can join the lowest rank, only the best customers can make it to the highest tier and get exclusive perks.

 Host Invite-Only Events

-Although discounts can motivate customers to spend more, 66% of consumers also say they value experiential rewards.
+Although discounts can motivate customers to spend more, 66% of consumers also value experiential rewards.
 That’s why hosting exclusive events for your best customers can build brand loyalty and increase spending, especially if you roll out the red carpet for your guests.